MuteBard/CrossingBotAkkaServer/readme.md

 ### The Market Actor

-Also manages a series of Create, Read, Update and genuine Delete operations regarding the mongoDB MovementRecord collection.
+Also manages a series of Create, Read, Update and genuine Delete operations regarding the mongoDB MarketRecord collection.
 This actor calls a method that generates weighted random "stalk" (stock) values for the 24 hours.
 Each 24 hour interval contains what call an "HourBlock".
 An hourblock contains four of what is called a "QuarterBlock"

 QuarterBlocks can have one of 7 states: